Wasted-Audio/ryukau_LV2Plugins/experimental/README.md

 # Experimental Plugins
-Experimental Plugins is not well tuned.
+Experimental Plugins are not well tuned.
 They are also unstable in term of development.
 Expect breaking changes in future.

 ## Building
 Change `build` rule in the top level `Makefile` in this repository as following.